Register Forgot login?

 • Adding song lyrics or song lengths one by one.
 Just don't even think about it.
 We'll know.

-• Similarly to the above, adding meaningless words in the lyrical themes field based on song titles.
+• Similarly to the above, adding meaningless words in the themes field based on song titles.
 Yes, this happens.

 • Constantly changing a band picture even though the one before that was perfectly suitable (if not more so).